12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 To get to Hogarth Falls in Strahan, simply go to People’s Park, which marks the starting point of the trail.
 Save this Google Maps location.

-2. Enjoy the scenic Gordon River Cruise
+2. Enjoy the Gordon River Cruise

-- Time needed: 6 hours
+Time needed | 6 hours

-- Tours run from 8:30am – 2:30pm
+Tours | Tours run from 8:30am – 2:30pm.
+Check availability.

 The famous Gordon River Cruise takes you on an epic adventure into the Tasmanian Wilderness World Heritage Area.
 It’s one of the best things to do in Strahan and attracts travellers far and wide.